 1. Training and Certification

 It’s one thing to be handy with appliances.
-But, when it comes to the business side of electrical contracting, you will need to obtain the appropriate training and certification from a trade school or apprenticeship.
-Lack of proper training not only makes it harder for you to secure and obtain customers, but it puts your safety at risk.
+But, when it comes to planning on how to start an electrical company, you will need to obtain the appropriate training and certification from a trade school or apprenticeship.
+Lack of proper training not only makes it harder for you to secure and obtain customers, but it puts your safety and your plan on how to start an electrical business at risk.

 Moreover, if you’re planning on taking on more employees, you have to make sure that they’re trained, as well.